undp/performance-app-methodology/methodology/people/turnover-rate.md

 The goal of managing turnover, therefore, is not to minimize it to zero but rather maintain its level within a healthy benchmark range.

-[should also clarify here which types of employment are measured in turnover and which are not counted.]
+The roles that are included in the Turnover reports are international and national staff contracts.

 ## Organisational Objective